ellcom/InterfaceBuilderLab/Interface Builder.md

 ### Intrinsic Size

-Sometimes the size of views isn't always known before runtime, for example, when downloading infomation from the internet.
+Sometimes the size of views isn't always known before runtime, for example, when downloading information from the internet.

 This can be achieved using *Intrinsic Content Size*, the intrinsic content size is dynamic and will be calculated at runtime; this is an *implicit* constraint verses the *explicit* constraints described above.